kubism/smorgasbord/README.md

 However if the information about the deactivation is available via OIDC, e.g. refresh token failing.
 It would be possible to deactivate users automatically.

+### Configure wireguard directly

+Rather than provide the configuration and issuing a command (e.g. `wg syncconf`) the agent could configure wireguard interface directly using the [go library](https://github.com/WireGuard/wgctrl-go).

 ## About the name